fantazja13/allegro-recruitment-task/README.md

 # Read below instructions before running tests

 ### Authorization
+This project is using OAuth 2.0 Client Credentials Flow to authenticate application in Allegro API.
 You need to register new account [here](https://apps.developer.allegro.pl/new) before running those tests.
 Enter generated **client id** and **client secret** in *data.properties* file:
 ```
 authorization.app.credentials.client_id=<client_id>
 authorization.app.credentials.client_secret=<client_secret>
 ```

+### Other informations

 You can run tests manually in your IDE or using Maven.